leonardo-ra/PI/Setup/README.md

 ***If you loaded the program in step 8 this is what you should see***

-**Step 11:** Go to the *Dropdown menu* icon at the top-right corner of the welcome screen.
+**Step 11:** Go to the *Dropdown menu* icon in the top-right corner of the welcome screen.
 Press the *Settings* tab -> *Network* tab, and set the Robot's IP address, submask and gateway.
 Press apply. ***Make sure these three fields match the instructions in step 5.***

 **Adicionar imagem**

-You can set the remainding parameters as 0.0.0.0
+You can set the remaining parameters as 0.0.0.0

 **Step 12:** Finally, press the *Teaching Pendant* icon on the welcome screen, and choose *Remote Control*.